prathamr1/StockTrackPredict/README.md

 # Overview
-Stock Price Tracker is a simple and efficient system to check real-time as well as historical prices of stocks from various markets around globe.
+TickerTrek - (Stock Price Tracker) is a simple and efficient system to check real-time as well as historical prices of stocks from various markets around globe.

 ## Features
 - 📈 Fetch real-time stock data